bdwyz/100-days-of-code/log.md

 **Thoughts:** It was nice, not having any restrictions and being able to just design what I wanna design. really started to fool around with the CSS stuff and prob got a little too carried away but it helping me learn.

+### Day 6: January 12th, 2018

+**Today's Progress**: Set up my CSS grid on my personal portfolio page.

+**Thoughts:** Didnt really have a lot of time today so I had Nicole drive while I did my 1 hour of code in the car.
+Got it done, getting the hang of the css grid.